pankalos/schema-api/README.md

 ### 7. Submit a test task using S3 input/output

-The Following looks for testfile.txt in the s3 and
+The following example looks for `testfile.txt` in S3 and:

-1. Filters lines that contain "Hello"
+1. Filters lines that contain `Hello` word
-2. Re-writes them to uppercase
+2. Rewrites them to uppercase

-Example request:
+3. Creates a new file testfile-out.txt to s3 and writes the output

 ```bash
 curl --location 'http://<NODE_IP>:31567/v1/tasks' \